choltz95/netflix_als/README.md

 # netflix_als
-als with weighted-lambda-regularization for collaborative filtering
+Alternating least squares with weighted-lambda-regularization for collaborative filtering

 Implemented Alternating Least Squares with weighted-$\lambda$-regularization described in section \textbf{3.1} of the paper \textbf{Large-scale Parallel Collaborative Filtering for the Netflix Prize} by Zhou et al. The parallel approaches they applied in sections \textbf{3.2} were not implemented.